 Presidential Scholars are asked to maintain a commitment to community outreach each academic year that engages and bridges their home and sending communities with the communities at the university, in the Bronzeville neighborhood, and the city of Chicago.
 Additionally, recipients of the Presidential Scholarship must maintain full-time enrollment and make satisfactory academic progress.

 How to Apply

 In addition to meeting all stated deadlines and eligibility requirements (see below), students interested in applying for the Presidential Scholarship must:

-1. Complete and submit an application for regular admission through the Common Application by the deadline for your intended entry term.
+1. Complete and submit an application for regular admission through our Transfer Application by the deadline for your intended entry term.